-NERGI®, a thousand years old fruit!NERGI® is a berry from the Actinida arguta species also known as the Siberian kiwi or baby kiwi or kiwi berry.
+NERGI®, a thousand years old fruit!NERGI® is a kiwi berry from the Actinida arguta species also known as the Siberian kiwi or kiwi berry.

 Actinida arguta was grown wild and in small quantities for a long time as the plant produced very soft fruit that could not be conserved.

 In the 1990s, some New Zealand botanists had the idea of interbreeding the plants in order to improve their overall quality.
 From this process new varieties were born.
 They were as rich in taste and nutritional values as the original fruit, but resisted better and could be kept longer.
 NERGI® is part of this new generation of varieties.

 They are obtained through natural pollination and are not Genetically Modified Organisms.

 It comes in male and female plant forms.
 Its foliage is no longer necessary, it flowers in mid-May and its fruit grow in clusters during the summer.

 The berries are hand-picked, one by one, between 20 August and 10 September depending on the year and the producing region.